-To ensure that human health risks will not exceed District allowable levels the following permit conditions must be included for
+To ensure that human health risks will not exceed District allowable levels; the following permit conditions must be included for:

-Unit # 437-0
+Unit # 428-0

-1 The exhaust stack shall vent vertically upward The vertical exhaust flow shall not be impeded by a rain cap (flapper ok) roof overhang or any other obstruction
+1. The exhaust stacks shall vent vertically upward.
+The vertical exhaust flow shall not be impeded by a rain cap (flapper ok), roof overhang, or any other obstruction.
+[District Rule 4102]

-B RMR REPORT
+B. RMR REPORT

-I Project Description
+I. Project Description

-Technical Services received a request on November 14 2013 to perform an Ambient Air Quality Analysis and a Risk Management Review for a 15 MMBtu/hr natural gas-fired heater treater with two separate 7 5 MMBtu/hr Maxon XPO 5 EB ultra low NO_X burners (or equivalent)
+Technical Services received a request on July 3, 2013, to perform a Risk Management Review and Ambient Air Quality Analysis (AAQA) for a proposed installation of a 15 MMBtu/hr (with two independent 7.5 MMBtu/hr stacks) natural gas-fired heater treater.

-II Analysis
+II.
+Analysis

 Technical Services performed a prioritization using the District's HEARTs database.
-Since the total facility prioritization score was greater than one a refined health risk assessment was required Emissions calculated using emission factors for external combustion of natural gas were input into the HEARTs database.
-The AERMOD model was used with the parameters outlined below and meteorological data for 2005-2009 from Fresno to determine the dispersion factors (i.e., the predicted concentration or X divided by the normalized source strength or Q) for a receptor grid.
-These dispersion factors were input into the Hot Spots Analysis and Reporting Program (HARP) risk assessment module to calculate the chronic and acute hazard indices and the carcinogenic risk for the project
+Since the total facility prioritization score was greater than one, a refined health risk assessment was required.
+Emissions calculated using Ventura County emission factors for external combustion of natural gas (NG < 10 MMBtu/hr) were input into the HEARTs database.
+The AERMOD model was used, with the parameters outlined below and meteorological data for 2005-2009 from Bakersfield to determine the dispersion factors (i.e., the predicted concentration or X divided by the normalized source strength or Q) for a receptor grid.
+These dispersion factors were input into the Hot Spots Analysis and Reporting Program (HARP) risk assessment module to calculate the chronic and acute hazard indices and the carcinogenic risk for the project.

-The following parameters were used for the review
+The following parameters were used for the review:

-Analysis Parameters Unit 437-0 Source Type Point Location Type Rural Stack Height (m) 2 44 Closest Receptor (m) 1609 Stack Diameter (m) 0 81 Type of Receptor Residential Stack Exit Velocity (m/s) 6 41 Max Hours per Year 8760 Stack Exit Temp (°K) 394 26 Fuel Type NG Burner Rating (MMBtu/hr) 15 State Section 1 en e
+Parameters 428-0

+Source Type Point Location Type Rural

+Stack Height (m) 2.438 Closest Receptor (m) ~2500

+Stack Diameter. (m) 0.863 Type of Receptor Business

+Stack Exit Velocity (m/s) 0.404 Max Hours per Year 8760

+Stack Exit Temp. (°K) 394.261 Fuel Type NG

+Burner Rating (MMBtu/hr) 15